-Located between Scarborough and Bridlington, Cayton Bay Holiday Park is packed with excitement.
+Located between Scarborough and Filey, Cayton Bay Holiday Park is packed with excitement.
 You can explore the local area via local transport links, including bus and train.

 1. If travelling southbound on the A1 (M), take exit at junction 47 for York/Knaresborough and Harrogate (A59) and at the roundabout take the first exit signposted Green Hammerton/York (A59)

 2. Continue along this road, passing Poppleton & Wyevale Garden Centre on your right.
 At the roundabout, take the first exit for Scarborough/Thirks and York North (A1237)

 3. Continue on the A1237 before taking the first exit at the roundabout onto North Lane (spot the green "Wagtail Park" sign on your left as you exit the roundabout)

 4. Follow North Lane before turning left at the T junction for Scarborough and Malton (A64).
 Continue through Rillington and Sherburn before taking the second exit at the roundabout signposted Bridlington and Filey (A1039)

 5. Take the left turn for Folkton and Cayton onto Carr Lane and follow this road till you approach the T junction where you will turn left onto Mill Lane